edx/jenkins-job-dsl/README-Hacking.md

        import org.yaml.snakeyaml.error.YAMLException
        ^

-Under advanced (On the far right of the UI) for 'Process Job DSLs' you need to add the valid groovy class path that is required to locate your groovy files.. this is new line delimited, and might look like the following:
+Under advanced (On the far right of the UI) for 'Process Job DSLs' you need to add the valid groovy class path that is required to locate your groovy files.
+It is new line delimited, and might look like the following:

     jenkins-job-dsl-internal/src/main/groovy/
     jenkins-job-dsl-internal/lib/*.jar